jackhgallagher/fantasy/NFL Dynasty Constitution.md

 - 1 bench/taxi player may be a devy
 - 4 IR spots, players must be listed as Out, on IR, or on PUP to be put on IR.
   - Once on IR, however, an owner may keep a player in an IR slot even after they are e.g. upgraded to Questionable.
 Whatever the system allows them to do, they may do.
-  - For example, MFL allows you to submit a lineup with an IR violation, but does not allow you to perform an add/drop.
+  - For example, MFL doesn't give you a score of 0 for an IR violation, but also doesn't allow you to submit a different lineup or perform an add/drop.

 ### Devy ###
 - A developmental player